What is diabetes?

 - Nonfat or low-fat dairy, such as milk, yogurt, and cheese

-What foods should I limit to control my blood sugar?
+What foods should I limit to control my blood glucose?

-To keep your blood sugar under control, you may need to cut back on foods and drinks that are high in carbs.
+To keep your blood glucose under control, you may need to cut back on certain foods and drinks.
 This doesn't mean that you can never enjoy them.
 But you will need to have them less often or in smaller amounts.

 - Sugary foods, such as candy, cookies, cake, ice cream, sweetened cereals, and canned fruits with added sugar